|

 Litters produced: January 1, 1942 - 1 male and 2 females - Bongo of Blean |

-Females: Zande and Juba.
-Juba was sometimes called Juba
+the Congo - Females: Zande and Juba.
+Juba was

-produced the first tri colors born outside of Africa (Pictured below.
+and Fern which produced the first tri colors born outside of Africa

-This photo is confusing in its labeling in VTW's books as the dogs
+(Pictured below.
+This photo is confusing in its labeling in VTW's books

-are called the first tri-colors born in the west but then are labeled
+as the dogs are called the first tri-colors born in the west but then

 June 10, 1942 - 1 female - Bungwa of Blean |